Student Innovation Commercialization Award – 2026

 Please complete the application form, which includes uploading a three page PDF which answers the following questions (see below).
 The third page must solely be used for an appendix of research results, technical drawings, or other appropriate materials may be included.

-1. Please provide a non-confidential project summary that describes your product technology or service.
+- Please provide a non-confidential project summary that describes your technology as it could be applied to a commercially available product or service.
 Project summaries should contain no proprietary or confidential information because the information may be used for promotional and other purposes.
-(Not to exceed 50 words)
+(Not to exceed 100 words)

 All questions must be completed for consideration.
 The three page application material must be in PDF format with 1 inch margins, Times New Roman font, and 12 point font size.
 The header must contain the award name, date and the applicant name.
 The PDF file must have the following file name FirstName_LastName_AwardName.